Word Gems

 can't even remember what it's like to feel good

-As we've said, so many of us will feel so bad from the Earth trip that we won't even remember what it's like to feel good.
-All this is natural and the way it works for millions.
+As we've said, many of us will feel so bad from the Earth trip that we won't even remember what it's like to feel good.
+All this is natural and common.

 Everyone is allowed to take as much time as needed – a year, ten years, a hundred years – to mentally situate oneself, to orient the self toward life in an eternal world where everything is good.
 We’re not used to this.